archont00/arch-linux-luks-tpm-boot/README.md

 /dev/sda4  2103296 1953525134 1951421839 930.5G unknown            # Encrypted partition (root fs)
 ```

-Now you should have a working encrypted system, which asks for a LUSK passphrase on console during boot.
+Now you should have a working encrypted system, which asks for a LUKS passphrase on console during boot.

 Next step is to enable TPM measurements to be performed by GRUB and stored to TPM PCRs 8 and 9.
 This happens automatically, as long as the `tpm` module is loaded.